Alabama Layoffs — August 2015

 | North American Coal | Jasper | 118 | Closure |

-The most significant filing came from North American Coal at its Jasper facility, reporting 118 affected workers.
+The largest notice was filed by North American Coal at its Jasper facility, reporting 118 affected workers.

 Trend & Outlook

-The numbers illustrate a mixed picture for Alabama's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Alabama's labor market, with activity diverging between monthly and annual comparisons.
 The Mining & Energy sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.